lkodinsson/IngenuityTTRPG/Core_Rules/Creation_and_Advancement.md

 ### Ancestry

-It is not guaranteed that a genre has a multitude of ancestry options, but Humans are usually an available option.
+It is not guaranteed that a genre has a multitude of ancestry options, but *humans* or various human *heritages* are usually an available option.
 The ancestry you pick will provide bonuses to your primary stats, a ancestry ability, and determine your size and movement speed.

-Click [here](/Core/Characters/Ancestries.md) for the list of ancestries.
+Click [here](/Features/Ancestries.md) for the list of ancestries.

 ### Background

 Backgrounds are the profession or history of your character before they left that life behind them to become an adventurer or hero (or whatever the genre you are playing calls them).
 The background you choose will provide bonuses to some of your skills.

-Click [here](/Core/Characters/Backgrounds.md) for the list of backgrounds.
+Click [here](/Features/Backgrounds.md) for the list of backgrounds.

 ### Archetype

 Archetypes get you on the path to building a character with a strong theme, but they do not limit any of your character advancement options.
 Essentially they are a title that provides you with some benefits, much like backgrounds.
 They determine what skills and abilities you start with.

-Click [here](/Core/Characters/Archetypes.md) for the list of archetypes.
+Click [here](/Features/Archetypes.md) for the list of archetypes.

 ### Trait

 Traits are unique abilities that only you possess.
 This part of character creation is entirely up to you (and your Game Master).
-Generally traits are special things you can do or have.
+Traits are generally special things you can do or have.
 They provide opportunities to roleplay in a unique way, or help make your character stand out from others with a similar background or archetype.
 They can be mundane or magical in nature, and are something you can describe in a couple sentences.
 Traits should provide some degree of actual mechanical benefit, but the exact benefit is to be determined by the context of your adventure and what your Game Master determines is fair.

 The trait you decide upon can be something very similar to an existing talent or spell, but the obvious drawback is that you don't get some other type of unique ability.

-Click [here](/Core/Characters/Traits.md) for a list of example traits.
+Click [here](/Features/Traits.md) for a list of example traits.

 ### Starting Stats